copsTvFan/cops-episode-guide/guide.md

   because she was in trouble with the law before.
 She thought they wouldn't help her because of that and was surprised that they did, not realizing she was a victim and they haven't seen her since.
 They spot a car trying to avoid them and go after it.
-Police try to link a gun to a suspect; a man says his uncle stabbed him; a man says his daughter skipped school and smoked marijuana.
+Police try to link a gun to a suspect
+- a man says his uncle stabbed him
+- a man says his daughter skipped school and smoked marijuana.

 ### CP-1311